JohnCoene/javascript-for-r/_book/1-02-basics.md

 #> ]
 ```

 What jsonlite does internally is essentially turning the data.frame into a list _rowwise_ to produce a sub-list for every row then it serialises to JSON.
-This is generally how rectangular data is represented in lists, for instance, `purrr::transpose` does the same.
+This is generally how rectangular data is represented in lists.
+For instance, `purrr::transpose` does the same.
 Another great example is to use `console.table` in the JavaScript console (more on that later) to display the table JSON as a table.

 \begin{figure}[t]